lynnfaraday/aresmush.com/_root/tutorials/config/places.md

 ---
+title: Configuring the Places System
+layout: page
 tags:
 - config
-title: Configuring the places system.
 ---
-# Configuring the Places System

 To configure the Places plugin: